ewdlop/daydin14/README.md

 I said to Michael weak.

-I said I good at drinking?
+I said I good at drinking alchol?

-Raymond said Raymond is not good with drinks.
+Raymond said Raymond is not good with drinking alchol.
 ___
 <div align="center">